-Example 1 (Beginning of Plan Year Spinoff to a New Plan) - Plan B is created at the beginning of 2020 as the result of a non-De Minimis Spinoff from Plan A (a plan with a calendar year plan year).
+Example 1 (Beginning of Plan Year Spinoff to a New Plan) - Plan B is created at the beginning of 2021 as the result of a non-De Minimis Spinoff from Plan A (a plan with a calendar year plan year).
 Plan B will also have a calendar year plan.
 Plan A made an election to use the Alternative Premium Funding Target in 2010; such election is still in effect.

-For 2020, premiums for these plans are determined as follows:
+For 2021, premiums for these plans are determined as follows:

-- Due date Premiums for both plans are due October 15, 2020. - Participant Count Date:

-- Plan A: Because the Spinoff occurred at the beginning of Plan A's plan year, Plan A's 2020 Flat-Rate Premium is based on the participant count on the first day of the plan year (January 1, 2020) instead of the last day of the prior year (December 31, 2019).
-As a result, Plan A does not include the spun off participants in its participant count.
-See special rule re: beginning of year non-De Minimis Spinoffs in "How to Count Participants" section. - Plan B: Because Plan B is a New Plan, its Participant Count Date is also the first day of the plan year (January 1, 2020).
+- Due date Premiums for both plans are due October 15, 2021. - Participant Count Date: - Plan A: Because the Spinoff occurred at the beginning of Plan A's plan year, Plan A's 2021 Flat-rate Premium is based on the Participant count on the first day of the plan year (January 1, 2021) instead of the last day of the prior year (December 31, 2020).
+As a result, Plan A does not include the spun off Participants in its Participant count.
+See special rule re: beginning of year non-De Minimis Spinoffs in "How to Count Participants" section. - Plan B: Because Plan B is a New Plan, its Participant Count Date is also the first day of the plan year (January 1, 2021).

-Note - if the Spinoff had been De Minimis, the special Participant Count Date rule would not apply (i.e., Plan A's Participant Count Date would have been December 31, 2019).
-Because Plan B's Participant Count Date is January 1, 2020, that means both plans would have owed Flat-Rate Premiums on behalf of the participants that were spun off from Plan A to Plan B.
+Note - if the Spinoff had been De Minimis, the special Participant Count Date rule would not apply (i.e., Plan A's Participant Count Date would have been December 31, 2020).
+Because Plan B's Participant Count Date is January 1, 2021, that means both plans would have owed Flat-rate Premiums on behalf of the Participants that were spun off from Plan A to Plan B.

-If a plan ceases to exist because of a merger or consolidation and the transaction occurs after the premium filing is submitted, please contact PBGC via email at premiums@pbgc.gov, so we can update our records.
-Absent this notification, PBGC will likely contact the plan (that no longer exists) to inquire about why the subsequent year's filing isn't submitted.
+If a plan ceases to exist because of a Merger or Consolidation and the transaction occurs after the premium filing is submitted, please contact PBGC via email at premiums@pbgc.gov, so we can update our records.
+Absent this notification, PBGC will likely contact the plan (that no longer exists) to inquire about why the subsequent year's filing is not submitted.

-- UVB Measurement Date Both plans measure Unfunded Vested Benefits as of January 1, 2020. - Premium Funding Target: - Plan A: The Alternative Premium Funding Target is used unless the election is revoked as part of the 2020 Comprehensive Premium Filing. - Plan B: As a New Plan, the Variable-rate Premium must be determined using the Standard Premium Funding Target unless the Plan makes a timely election to use the Alternative Premium Funding Target (as part of its 2020 filing). - Proration Neither plan qualifies to prorate its 2020 premium. - Reporting on Comprehensive Premium Filing Plan A reports the Spinoff in the "Transfers to other plans" item and Plan B reports the Spinoff in the "Transfers from other plans" item.
+- UVB Measurement Date Both plans measure Unfunded Vested Benefits as of January 1, 2021. - Premium Funding Target: - Plan A: The Alternative Premium Funding Target is used unless the election is revoked as part of the 2021 Comprehensive Premium Filing. - Plan B: As a New Plan, the Variable-rate Premium must be determined using the Standard Premium Funding Target unless the Plan makes a timely election to use the Alternative Premium Funding Target (as part of its 2021 filing). - Proration Neither plan qualifies to prorate its 2021 premium. - Reporting on Comprehensive Premium Filing (item 14): - Plan A checks the "Transferor Plan" box (item 14a), the "Spinoff to/from another plan" box for the type of transfer question (item 14c), and the "No" box for the De Minimis question (item 14e). - Plan B checks the "Transferee Plan" box (item 14a), the "Spinoff to/from another plan" box for the type of transfer question (item 14c).
+The De Minimis question (item 14e) is left blank because Plan B is a New Plan and New Plans are not required to answer that question.

-Example 2 (Mid-year Spinoff to a New Plan) - Plan B is created on July 1, 2020 as the result of a Spinoff from Plan A. Plan B's first plan year will be a Short Plan Year (i.e., July 1, 2020 - December 31, 2020).
+Example 2 (Mid-year Spinoff to a New Plan) - Plan B is created on July 1, 2021 as the result of a Spinoff from Plan A. Plan B's first plan year will be a Short Plan Year (i.e., July 1, 2021 - December 31, 2021).
 Plan A made an election in 2010 to use the Alternative Premium Funding Target that is still in effect.
-For 2020, premiums are determined as follows:
+For 2021, premiums are determined as follows: